PelleLille/hsl-docs/functions.rst

 .. function:: memory_update(key, value, callback, [initial])

-  Update the key in the memory store.
-If the key exist value will be updated from the return value of the callback function (called with the key, oldvalue and value as argument).
+  Update the value of key in the store, if it exists.
+The return value of the callback function (called with the key, current value and value as argument) will be used as the stored value.

+  If the key doesn't exist, and...
+    *  ...no initial value is provided, no action will take place.
+    *  ...an initial value is provided, the callback will be called with the initial value as the current value.

-  :param string key: the memory key
+  :param string key: the key name
   :param any value: the value
   :param function callback: a callback function
-  :param any initial: a initial value
+  :param any initial: an initial value
   :return: if the key exists
   :rtype: boolean

-  If no initial value is provided and;

-	* the key doesnt exist is empty, no update will take place.

-  If an initial value is provided and;

-	* the key doesnt exist is empty, the update will take place and the callback will be called with the initial value as the old value.

   .. code-block:: hsl